eQTL-Catalogue/eQTL-Catalogue-website/src/Federated_analysis.md

 The eQTL Catalogue [workflows]({{ site.domain }}{{ site.baseurl }}/Methods/) are written in the [Nextflow](https://www.nextflow.io/) language and use [Docker](https://www.docker.com/) and/or [Singularity](https://sylabs.io/singularity/) containers to manage software dependencies.
 Nextflow workflows can be executed in various [cluster or cloud environments](https://www.nextflow.io/docs/latest/executor.html).
 Detailed instructions and techical support will be available for participanting cohorts.

 ### Want to participate?
 Would you like to include your cohort or dataset in the eQTL Catalogue?
-Feel free to contact us at [eqtlcatalogue@ebi.ac.uk](mailto:eqtlcatalogue@ebi.ac.uk).
+Contact us at [eqtlcatalogue@ebi.ac.uk](mailto:eqtlcatalogue@ebi.ac.uk).